Samoeng Loop – The Most Complete Travel Guide 2019

 - 1.8 Wat Phra That Doi Kham

-- 1.10 Most popular questions and tips about Samoeng Loop
+- 1.10 Most popular questions and tips about the route

-This Loop too, like most loops in Northern Thailand, is in the Chiang Mai province.
-It starts and ends in the city of Chiang Mai and takes you around Doi Suthep and through the Samoeng forest.
-It is very rich, green, and is definitely a loop that showcases the best that Thailand has to offer.
+The Samoeng loop, like most loops in Northern Thailand, starts and ends in Chiang Mai and takes you around Doi Suthep and through the Samoeng forest.
+Samoeng Loop offers rich opportunities for riders who want to have a lot of great experience throughout the day.

-The traveler of this Loop will be left with an authentic taste of Thailand’s nature, animal kingdom, and cultural heritage.
-Travelers tend to use motorcycles for this journey as it is under 200km and is the easiest way to get around, plus it typically takes about a day to finish the Samoeng Loop and the Mae Sae Valley.
+The traveler of this route will be left with an authentic taste of Thailand’s nature, animal kingdom, and cultural heritage.
+Travelers tend to use motorcycles for this journey as it is about 100km and is the easiest way to get around, plus it typically takes about a day to finish the Samoeng Loop and the Mae Sae Valley.

-First stop along the Samoeng Loop is the Tiger Kingdom in Chiang Mai!
+The first stop along the Samoeng Loop is the Tiger Kingdom in Chiang Mai!
 The first Tiger Kingdom branch being located in Chiang Mai and the second branch located in Phuket.
-The Tiger Kingdom was started in 2008 when an Australian traveler asked to be closer to the big cats and since then, Tiger Kingdom has become a safe place where travelers can go and interact with the big cats of the animal kingdom.
+The zoo was started in 2008 when an Australian traveler asked to be closer to the big cats and since then, the site has become a safe place where travelers can go and interact with the big cats of the animal kingdom.
 Depending on how brave the traveler is, there are different ticketed prices depending on the size of the cat the traveler would like to interact with.

 Another interesting part of the Tiger Kingdom is that they conduct classes, seminars, and lectures that are open to tourists and locals that talk about understanding their needs and their importance in the animal kingdom.
 A lot of the tourists can also pay to take close up photographs with the tigers, but depending on the age and size of the tiger, the price and time slot varies.